jesstytam/d20/README.md

 ## :pencil: Create application

-I used Lua to build a simple D20 dice rolling application, which basically generated a random integer between 1 and 20 (inclusive of both values), using `math.random()`
+I used Lua to build a simple D20 dice rolling application that runs in the terminal, which basically generated a random integer between 1 and 20 (inclusive of both values), using `math.random()`

 To roll the dice, you will be instructed to press ENTER, which was enabled with `io.read()`.
 For the dice to roll multiple times without having to exit the application, I nested the `io.read()` command within a `while` loop, with an option to exit gracefully by typing `q`.